janosh/svelte-multiselect/readme.md

    maxOptions: number | undefined = undefined
    ```

-   Positive integer to limit the number of options displayed in the dropdown. `undefined` means no limit.
+   Positive integer to limit the number of options displayed in the dropdown. `undefined` and 0 mean no limit.

 1. ```ts
    maxSelect: number | null = null